cgarwood/propresenter-presentation-builder/README.md

 This is my first Electron app, so it's a bit rough.

+Thanks to @greyshirtguy for reverse-engineering the ProPresenter [protobuf files](https://github.com/greyshirtguy/ProPresenter7-Proto)

 ## Template Setup

 Create a Presentation in ProPresenter and add slides with the following labels: